Sony UBP-X500 4K Blu-ray player review

 The on-board audio technology is equally as impressive, with Dolby Atmos and DTS: X, as well as True HD audio support.
 While TV speakers will produce a clear sound, the audio can be further enhanced with a soundbar.

 Getting started couldn’t be simpler.
-Plug in the power cable and connect an HDMI cable from your TV and you’re pretty much done.
+Plug in the power cable and connect an HDMI cable from your TV to the Sony UBP-X500 and you’re pretty much done.
 While you’ll need to buy an HDMI cable, the remote does come with batteries.

 With all that plugged in, you can enjoy movies or music.
 It’s really that simple!
 You’ll probably spend more time looking for suitable Blu-ray to watch than getting the unit ready!